PSLmodels/OG-Core/docs/book/content/theory/government.md

   [^interpolation_note]: We use two criterion to determine whether the function should be interpolated.
 First, we require a minimum number of observations of filers of that age and in that tax year.
 Second, we require that that sum of squared errors meet a predefined threshold.

   [^param_note]: We assume that whatever parameters the tax functions have in the last year of the budget window persist forever.

+  [^NomRealGDP]: All quantities in OG-Core are real in the sense that their prices can only be denominated in terms of one of the goods in the model.
+We have made the assumption that all prices are given in terms of industry-$M$ output as the numeraire good.
+However, we can convert the real amounts in the model to currency prices using the income adjustment factor described in equation {eq}`EqIncFactor` in Section {ref}`SecHHincFactor` of Chapter `Chap_House`.

   [^UBIgrowthadj]: The steady-state assumption in equation {eq}`EqUBIubi_mod_NonGrwAdj_SS` implies that the UBI amount is growth adjusted for every period after the steady-state is reached.